• Skip to primary navigation

 A great way for high school students to spend their summer vacation is to enroll in a college summer program.
 Hence, this article will analyze 13 University of Michigan Summer Programs for high school students.

 The University of Michigan’s summer program is for high-achieving students, allowing them to explore everything from the arts to the sciences.
-Also, it exposes them to the University’s renowned programs and allowing them to build networks with current and prospective students and faculty.
+Also, it exposes them to the University’s renowned programs and allows them to build networks with current and prospective students and faculty.

 The University Of Michigan Overview

-The University of Michigan (UM, U-M, U of M, or UMich), simply referred to as Michigan, is a public research university in Ann Arbor, Michigan.
-The university is Michigan’s oldest; established in 1817 in Detroit.
+The University of Michigan (UM, U-M, U of M, or UMich), referred to as Michigan, is a public research university in Ann Arbor, Michigan.
+The university is Michigan’s oldest, established in 1817 in Detroit.
 The school was moved to Ann Arbor in 1837 onto 40 acres (16 ha) of what is now known as Central Campus.

-Since its founding in Ann Arbor, the flagship university campus has grown to include more than 584 major buildings with a combined area of more than 34 million gross square feet (780 acres; 3.2 km2) spread out over a Central Campus and North Campus, two regional campuses in Flint and Dearborn, and a Center in Detroit.
+Since its founding in Ann Arbor, the flagship university campus has grown to include more than 584 significant buildings with a combined area of more than 34 million gross square feet (780 acres; 3.2 km2) spread out over a Central Campus and North Campus, two regional campuses in Flint and Dearborn, and a Center in Detroit.

 The university is a planting member of the Association of American Universities.
-Regarded as one of the foremost research universities in the United States with annual research expenditures approaching $1.5 billion.
+Regarded as one of the foremost research universities in the United States, with annual research expenditures approaching $1.5 billion.
 Michigan is ranked among “R1: Doctoral Universities – Very high research activity”.

 As of October 2019, 25 Nobel Prize winners, 6 Turing Award winners, and 1 Fields Medalist have been affiliated with the University of Michigan.